TabithaChelagat/NashvilleHousing_SQL-Project/README.md

 ***Date extraction***

 The SaleDate data was originally stored in a DateTime format, including both date and time information.
-However, I only required the date part for analysis.
+However, I will only require the date part for analysis.
 To achieve this, I used the CONVERT function to extract only the date part of the SaleDate data, resulting in the SaleDateConverted column with date values.

 ```
 Select SaleDate, CONVERT(Date, SaleDate) as SaleDateConverted